gschramm/parallelproj/README.md

 - numpy  (tested with v.1.18.1)
 - matplotlib (tested with v.3.2.1)
 - numba (tested with v.0.49)

-## 1. Installation

-The installation consists of two parts:
-1. compilation of the OpenMP (and CUDA) projector libraries
-2. Installation of the python package containing the python bindings and examples
+- numba (tested with v.1.2)

-### (i) Compilation of OpenMP (and CUDA libraries)
+## Compilation of OpenMP (and CUDA libraries)

+*If you want to use the libraries together with the python bindings, skip this section and continue with the next section.*

 We use CMake to auto generate a Makefile / Visual Studio project file which is used to compile the libraries.
 Make sure that cmake and the desired C compiler are on the PATH.
 The CMakeLists.txt is configured to search for CUDA.
 If CUDA is not present, compilation of the CUDA lib is skipped.